mdditt2000/profile/kubecon2023/README.md

-# KubeCon RedHat In-booth presentation
+# RedHat In-booth presentation at KubeCon

 * **November 7 @ 11:30am**
 * **Title:** Red Hat OpenShift Ingress in a Multi-Cluster World with NGINX + BIG-IP